 He studied at the Naval War College and earned his B.A. in Foreign Affairs and Economics from Miami University.
 He lives with his wife and children in Maryland.

 Susan Jacobson serves as Treasurer and Director of Administration for the American Idea Foundation.
 In 2005, Susan was hired by Speaker Ryan to manage his campaign office and since that time, has managed all funds, banking, and reporting operations for his re-election campaign.
 Susan directed the finance, treasury, and compliance functions for Speaker Ryan’s Congressional campaign as it raised millions of dollars each election cycle.

 Susan is a leader in her community, volunteering with a host of organizations in the Janesville area.
-She was elected and served 9 years on the Janesville Board of Education, two years as Board President, and also has served for over 17 years on the Board of Directors for HealthNet of Rock County, a free health clinic for uninsured community members.
+She was elected and served 9 years on the Janesville Board of Education, two years as Board President, and recently completed 18 years of service on the Board of Directors for HealthNet of Rock County, a free health clinic for uninsured community members.
 Susan was born and raised in Wisconsin, has been married to husband Rick for over 45 years, and has 3 children and 9 grandchildren.

 Tricia Stoneking is the Secretary and Director of Operations at the American Idea Foundation.
 She has nearly two decades of experience working in fast-paced Congressional offices and on political campaigns.
 Tricia served as a Senior Advisor to Bryan Steil’s successful Congressional campaign and was the Director of Scheduling and Office Operations for Speaker Paul Ryan from 2003 to 2019.
 As Speaker Ryan’s Director of Scheduling, she juggled a constant stream of requests and demands with poise and efficiency while being the primary liaison with national and local law enforcement agencies.